lume/lume/CONTRIBUTING.md

-I bet you're looking for tests and documentation.
+I bet you're looking for more tests!
 We're working on them :-)

-If you're brave enough to contribute still, please make sure to rebase off master.
+If you're brave enough to contribute still, please make sure to

+* Use the same coding style as the rest of the codebase.

+* Make your pull request to the `master` branch.
+So please rebase your pull request on `master` if `master` has changed.

-Squashing commits and leaving well-formed commit messages is also nice.
+* Please squash your commits and leave a well-formed commit messages.

+* Ask the [mailing list](https://groups.google.com/forum/#!forum/samsarajs) if you have any questions.